KevinEverywhere/bob-angular/README.md

 ## Testing

+All of the unit and E2E tests were written using the [Jasmine][jasmine] framework.

 ### Unit Tests

-The karma unit tests are set up in the components folders that they are associated with.
+The [karma][karma] unit tests are set up in the components folders that they are associated with.
 Additional tests will be developed for services distinctly and throughout the app as opportunities are identified.

 Sample file and location: